mvolkmann/blog/src/smalltalk/smalltalk-overview.md

 Running Smalltalk programs requires two parts, a virtual machine (VM) and an image file.
-The VM is specific to the operating system being used.
+The VM reads and executes Smalltalk code found in an image file.
-It reads and executes Smalltalk code found in an image file.
+It is specific to the operating system and CPU architecture being used.

 Image files can be moved between operating systems on different CPU architectures.